 Bromelain might also modulate the immune system too.
 This could further reduce inflammation and in theory, acne and rosacea.

-Methyl-sulfonyl-methane (MSM) is a sulfur containing substance which is sometimes found in arthritis supplements.
-The mineral, sulfur is needed for collagen and keratin production, both of which are very important to skin.
+Methyl-sulfonyl-methane (MSM) is a sulfur-containing substance that is sometimes found in arthritis supplements.
+The mineral, sulfur is needed for collagen and keratin production, both of which are very important to the skin.
 I'm sure, one of the reasons Halo Kiwi contains MSM is as a source of sulfur.

 Good food sources of sulfur include:

-In 1979, a patent was issued (number 4,296,130) for the use of MSM to help softening skin and strengthening nails although this patent seems to deal mostly with topical application and not oral supplements.
+In 1979, a patent was issued (number 4,296,130) for the use of MSM to help to soften skin and strengthening nails although this patent seems to deal mostly with topical application and not oral supplements.

 Researchers tested oral MSM supplements to see if it might improve wrinkles.
 They gave 3000 mg of MSM or a placebo to 20 Caucasian women for 16 weeks.
 They noted fewer crows feet and better skin tone in women taking MSM vs. placebo.
 The supplement used in this study was called OptiMSM .